-Although the financial reform bill that was hammered out by Democrats last month does nothing to address the very causes of the recession — the semi-government entities Fannie Mae and Freddie Mac and their manipulation of the mortgage market — the bill’s primary sponsor in the House of Representatives, Congressman Barney Frank of Massachusetts, said on Friday that it could have prevented the crisis if it had been in place all along.
+Although the financial reform bill that was hammered out by Democrats last month does nothing to address the causes of the recession — the semi-government entities Fannie Mae and Freddie Mac and their manipulation of the housing market — its primary sponsor in the House of Representatives, Congressman Barney Frank of Massachusetts, believes it could have prevented the crisis if it had been in place all along.

 Frank told PBS that his bill would have averted catastrophe with “very tough rules that prevent the kind of mortgages going to people that can’t afford them.”

 The congressman spoke of “abusive subprime mortgages,” in effect blaming banks for selling bad mortgages but not their customers who bought them knowing that they could not afford to pay them back.

 The reform bill does not rein in the entities that were responsible for providing those unsustainable mortgages.
 The government-sponsored Fannie Mae and Freddie Mac aren’t even mentioned in it.

 Frank defended the institutions, which are supposed to allow low-income families to own property, in the past.
 When Republicans pushed for regulation of the mortgage giants in 2004, Frank was among the Democrats who refused to see a problem.

 Rather than curb the market-disturbing influence of Fannie and Freddie, Frank is going after small banks, which, he believes, aren’t lending out “enough” money to businesses.
 House Democrats have called on the administration to buy $30 billion worth of stock in small banks to encourage them to provide credit.